kristianmandrup/gun-edge/Readme.md

 # Gun edge

-Extra DSL convenience extensions for [Gun.js](http://gun.js.org/) Many of the snippets were extracted from [Gun Snippets 0.3](https://github.com/amark/gun/wiki/Snippets-(v0.3.x))
+Extra DSL extensions for [Gun.js](http://gun.js.org/)

+Many of the snippets were extracted from [Gun Snippets 0.3.x](https://github.com/amark/gun/wiki/Snippets-(v0.3.x)) and upgraded to work with Gun +0.6

-Some extra chain methods have been added, such as `mapReduce` and some for working with Promises or async/await (ES7) instead of callbacks.
+Some extra chain methods have been added, such as `mapReduce` and `iterator`.

+Most async methods now come with a ES6 Promises or async/await (ES7) variant.
+The Promise methods are prefixed with `$`.

 ## Maturity

-As of version 0.8, not all of the snippet/chain methods have been tested yet.
+As of version 0.8.x, not all of the chain methods have been fully tested yet.

-`.value` had to be tweaked to use `Gun.obj.copy(val)`.
-This might be needed for other chain methods as well.
-Please help making this library a nice abstraction layer on top of gun.
+Please help test them out and/or add more tests.
+Thanks.

 ## Install